NelsonMinar/vector-river-map/README.md

 and a [Strahler number](http://en.wikipedia.org/wiki/Strahler_Stream_Order) characterizing the river's significance.

-The tricky thing about vector
+One tricky thing about vector
 tiles is what to do about features that cross tiles.
 In this tutorial we clip the geometry to the tile boundary and rely on the overlapping lines being drawn to make a seamless map.
 It's also possible to not clip, which results in